Great Gatsby Curve: Criticism

 you can't really experience ever-growing income inequality without experiencing a decline in Horatio Alger-style upward mobility because (to use a frequently-employed metaphor) it's harder to climb a ladder when the rungs are farther apart.

 Another journalist argued that a connection between income inequality and low mobility could be explained by the lack of access for un-affluent children to better (more expensive) schools and if this enabled access to high-paying jobs; or to differences in health care that may limit education and employment.

 However, some argue that the apparent connection may arise as an artifact of heterogeneous variance in ability across nations, questioning the need for intervention.
 It was shown that the manner in which the intergenerational income elasticity is defined, is by design associated with inequality.
 Harvard economist Greg Mankiw noted that "this correlation is not particularly surprising", showing that comparisons of more diverse groups (like the US) with less diverse groups (like the population of Denmark) will automatically exhibit this phenomenon even when there are in fact no differences in the processes of mobility between these groups, i.e., the curve is an artifact of diversity.
 His quote:

 Germans are richer on average than Greeks, and that difference in income tends to persist from generation to generation.
 When people look at the Great Gatsby curve, they omit this fact, because the nation is the unit of analysis.
 But it is not obvious that the political divisions that divide people are the right ones for economic analysis.
 We combine the persistently rich Connecticut with the persistently poor Mississippi, so why not combine Germany with Greece?

 A blog by M.S. at The Economist replied to Mankiw's counter-argument as follows:

 The argument over the Great Gatsby curve is an argument about whether America's economy is fair.
 With his Germany/Greece and Mississippi/Connecticut analogy, Mr Mankiw has stumbled on a very convincing point: whether you are rich or poor in Europe or America depends to a great extent not on your own qualities or efforts, but on where you happen to be born.
 America is not a meritocracy, Mr Mankiw is saying; not only do those born rich tend to stay rich and vice versa, just being born in one state or another makes a huge difference to your lifelong earnings.
 Amazingly, he seems completely unaware that this is the case he's just made.

 Economist Paul Krugman has also countered Mankiw's arguments in his column.

-The GGC suggests that a society can simultaneously pursue equality of opportunity and equality of outcomes.
+The GGC suggests that a society can simultaneously pursue equality of opportunity (measured by mobility) and equality of outcomes (measured by cross-section differences).
 More specifically to the US, the curve challenges the recent viability of the "American Dream" by linking inequality to limits on opportunity, questioning whether the US has chosen to accept unequal outcomes in order to create equal opportunities.
+Thus, the Great Gatsby curve has been popular regarded as a challenge to Americans' beliefs.